 The first part of the brewery's name takes inspiration from the Guinness Open Gate Brewery in Dublin, where the company has experimented in beer for more than a century.
 The second part of the name, "Barrel House," is a nod to the long history of Guinness brewers maturing beer in wood barrels.
 In addition, the space was once home to a historic whiskey distillery, so the site boasts a venerable heritage of barrel-aging.

-It is the home of Guinness Blonde, along with new Guinness beers created for the U.S. market.
+It is the home of Guinness Blonde, along with new Guinness beers created for the U.S. market and experimental brews you can only try at the brewery.
 The creation of this world-class brewery, barrel house and visitor center, and development of packaging and warehousing operations has generated more than 200 jobs and represents an investment by Guinness' parent company Diageo of approximately $90 million in the Maryland project.

 Planning a visit of your own?
 Here’s what you need to know